boazbk/crypto/lec_17_SFE.md

 >
 * __Hiding (sender's security):__ For every two sender inputs $x,x' \in \{0,1\}^\ell$, and no matter what efficient strategy the receiver uses, it cannot distinguish between the interaction with the sender when the latter uses $x$ as opposed to when it uses $x'$.
 >
-* __Binding (reciever's security):__ No matter what (efficient or non efficient) strategy the sender uses, if the reciever follows the protocol then with probability $1-negl(n)$, there will exist at most a single string $x\in\{0,1\}^\ell$ such that the transcript is consistent with the input $x$ and some sender randomness $r$.
+* __Binding (receiver's security):__ No matter what (efficient or non efficient) strategy the sender uses, if the receiver follows the protocol then with probability $1-negl(n)$, there will exist at most a single string $x\in\{0,1\}^\ell$ such that the transcript is consistent with the input $x$ and some sender randomness $r$.

 That is, a commitment is the digital analog to placing a message in a sealed envelope to be opened at a later time.
-To commit to a message $x$ the sender and reciever interact according to the protocol, and to _open_ the commitment the sender simply sends $x$ as well as the random coins it used during the commitment phase.
+To commit to a message $x$ the sender and receiver interact according to the protocol, and to _open_ the commitment the sender simply sends $x$ as well as the random coins it used during the commitment phase.
 The variant we defined above is known as _computationally hiding and statistically binding_, since the sender's security is only guaranteed against efficient receivers while the binding property is guaranteed against all senders.
 There are also statistically hiding and computationally binding commitments, though it can be shown that we need to restrict to efficient strategies for at least one of the parties.